 Other important indexes

-The Nasdaq is among the most important stock indexes in the U.S., along with the Dow Jones Industrial Average, S&P 500, and the Russell 3000, which measures the stocks of smaller companies.
+The Nasdaq is among the most important stock indexes in the U.S., along with the Dow Jones Industrial Average, S&P 500, and the Russell 3000, which measures the stocks of both large and smaller companies.

 Something to keep in mind: Sometimes big companies can appear in multiple indexes simultaneously.